causalate-mitigates-bias/causal-ate-mitigates-bias/README.md

 ### Comparative Analysis

 We conducted detailed assessments using two notable datasets.
-The results are as below.
+The results are provided in the table below.

 The following table summarizes the comparison between classifier predictions and ATE scores (computed using the classifier predictions) for the Zampieri et al. (2019) dataset.